Choosing between Sonicare and Oral-B electric toothbrushes can be very difficult, but I have included a couple of strong recommendations below.

 I have given my current recommendations, which should suit the vast majority, in the verdict section above.

 But, when it comes to making the final decision, you may also like to see our post on the best electric toothbrushes.

 Sonicare vs Oral-B: which is best?

-Overall I recommend Oral-B over Sonicare because, in my opinion, it offers the best value for money.
+Overall I recommend Oral-B over Sonicare — the Smart 2000 is my recommendation for Canada’s best value electric toothbrush.

 That being said, in the categories / questions below Sonicare scores 7 compared to Oral-B’s 5, so it is a very close race.